OpenGATE/opengate/docs/source/user_guide_3_addons.md

 ### Radiation therapy linac

-**WARNING** These are approximated models, it is the user responsibility to validate it against experimental data.
+**Important Notice**: Please be aware that the models provided within the OpenGate toolkit are based on approximate simulations.
+Users are strongly encouraged to independently verify these models against empirical data to ensure their applicability and accuracy for specific use cases.

 The following models are available:
 - Elekta Synergy, without multileaf collimator
 - Elekta Versa HD, with Agility multileaf collimator (160 leaves)